concordia-dcart/UE5_Dynamic_Synth/README.md

 # Sound Modules
 All sound devices can be accessed UE5_DynamicSynth/Content/Synths
 ## Main Synth/Sequencer MetaSound
+A MetaSound source combining a 8-step sequencer with a 4-operator FM synth.
+This MetaSound source is designed to allow for experimentation within the patch as well through blueprints outside of the patch.
 ![FMSynthSequencerFull](./Screenshots/FMSynthSequencerFull.png)

 ### FM Synth
+A 4-operator FM Synth with a comprehensive mod matrix.
+Pre-loaded with traditional sine-wave oscillators, the operators can be substituted with specialized percussive operators.
 ### Operator Parameter Input

 ![OpInputs](./Screenshots/OpInputs.png)

 ### ModMatrix Inputs
+While the interface offers continuous control over modulation amplitude, it is recommended that users set the index to either 0.0 or 1.0.
+To adjust the amplitude of a given operator, use the parameter exposed within the "Op# Parameter" window.
 ![ModMixerInputs](./Screenshots/ModMixerInputs.png)

 ### Algorithm Cheat Sheet